 She was awarded the Telstra National Aboriginal Art Award twice – for the overall category in 2001 and for Best Painting in Western Media in 1991.
 She was also awarded the Northern Territory Art Award in 1998.

-Dorothy Napangardi was born in Mina Mina, Yuendumu in the salt lake crystalline of the Tanami Desert region of the Northern Territory.
+Dorothy Napangardi was born in Mina Mina, north west of Yuendumu in the salt lake crystalline of the Tanami Desert region of the Northern Territory.
 This is her ‘Country’ and it played an important and powerful part of Napangardi’s spiritual life, that provided a foundation and sense of connectedness to her people.

 So it is that the subject matter for Napangardi’s paintings is her ancestral country, Mina Mina.
 Without any traditional iconography from her familial lines, Dorothy created her own innovative language to portray her country.
 Dorothy’s paintings are created by an intricate network of lines that collide and implode on top of each other creating a play of tension and expansion, transporting the viewer through a myriad of intersections.
 Her view is constantly changing: one painting giving an aerial perspective; the next as if she has placed a microscope to the ground.